core-wg/oscore/draft-ietf-core-object-security.md

 A client receiving a response containing the Object-Security option SHALL perform the following steps:

-1. Process outer Block options according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.
+1. Process outer Block options according to {{RFC7959}}, until all blocks of the protected CoAP message have been received, see {{block-options}}.

 2. Retrieve the Recipient Context associated with the Token.